 - The system works on the base of the Wemark protocol, a smart contract that once established cannot be altered: when buying an image, the transaction is done between you and the author, and the smart contract will generate a license for that image under your name

-- License will include all the usage rights author has decided to include, and will be priced at the point author chooses
+- The license will include all the usage rights author has decided to include and will be priced at the point author chooses

-- Sale price is final for you.
-Of that price, 15% of every sale will be the Wemark Protocol transaction fee, and the rest will go to the author
+- The sale price is final for you.
+Of that price, 15% of every sale will be the Wemark Protocol transaction fee, and the rest will go to the author.